-Department of Exceptional Student Education (DESE) Subject Pool
+Department of Special Education (DSE) Subject Pool

 Subject Pool & Research Experience Requirement

 Welcome to the general information page about the DSE Subject Pool & Research Experience Requirement (RER).
 This page provides general information about the subject pool with links for both faculty and students to get additional information about the purpose of the subject pool, Research Experience Requirement, registering a study for researchers, as well as information for students on how to fulfill their RER.

 A subject pool brings together students to serve as participants (also known as ‘human subjects’) for research conducted by faculty and graduate student researchers.
 Research based on human subjects is intended to generate knowledge that contributes to the field of special education and/or teacher education.
 This kind of research requires students (humans) to participate and the subject pool provides those participants.

 - What is the Research Experience Requirement (RER)?